Chronic absenteeism in Maine

 because one or more years have been deselected.

-This measure shows the number and percent of students in Maine who are chronically absent from school and is disaggregated by whether the student's family is or is not economically disadvantaged.
-A student is defined as being chronically absent if the student is absent 10% or more of the days enrolled or for a typical school year at a rate which would lead to 18 or more absences, including both excused and unexcused abscesses.
-The year is the school year, so 2021 is for the school year from September 2020- June 2021.
+Chronic absenteeism is the number and percent of students in Maine who are chronically absent from school and this is disaggregated by whether the student's family is or is not economically disadvantaged.
+A student is defined as being chronically absent if the student is absent 10% or more of the days enrolled or for a typical school year at a rate which would lead to 18 or more absences, including both excused and unexcused absences.
+Economically disadvantaged refers to students who live in families whose income is 185% or below federal poverty levels.
+This was $49,025 for a family of four persons in 2021.
+The year 2021 refers to the school year from September 2020- June 2021.

 Data Source: Maine Department of Education ESSA Data Dashboard